SOUTHWEST SPEEDWAY 2015 GENERAL RULES

 4. Fines must be paid in full prior to the car and driver being allowed to participate in another event at the track.

-5. Sanctioning body will be notified of the infraction for possible fines, disqualification, or suspension at the track’s discretion.
+5. At the Board of Directors’ discretion, the sanctioning body may be notified of infractions for possible fines, disqualification, or suspension.